laibamehnaz/GupShup-Codeswitched-Metrics/README.md

 ```ne_tags.txt``` This contains the words/tokens that are tagged as Named Entities in the dataset.  </br>
 ```hi-Latn-wordbigrams.txt```  Is a huge and comprehensive lexicon of most common Hindi bigrams, written in Latin script, and not Devanagari. </br>

+The output of the script shows the following statistics: